The major is a part of the School of Nursing, an academic unit within the College of Health and Behavioral Studies.

 - An Associates' degree or Diploma in Nursing from an accredited program.

 - Transcripts reflecting a cumulative GPA on all college work attempted of 2.5 or better on a 4-point scale.

 - TOEFL scores greater than 570 for international applicants.

-- Be able to meet the department's Technical Standards for nursing practice.
+- Be able to meet the school's Technical Standards for nursing practice.

 Progressing in the Major

 Once admitted into nursing, students must complete all nursing courses with a grade of "C" or better.
 Students who earn a grade of "D" or "F" may repeat the course one time with school approval.
 Students who receive a grade of "D" or "F" a second time are not permitted to continue in the program.

 Students are not required to maintain a specific GPA once they are enrolled in the major.